“Candy-colored mystery. The color of your mind.”

 Strain syrup through a fine-mesh strainer.
 Return rinds to the bowl.
 Working in batches, place some of the rinds in the strainer and press with a spoon to get any remaining syrup and oils.
 Transfer the syrup to a bottle and store it in the fridge.

 2 ounces lemon syrup

-Take a 12oz glass and add 3 – 4 ice cubes.
+Take an 8oz glass and fill halfway with crushed ice.
 Pour 2 ounces of lemon syrup over the ice.
-Top off with cold seltzer.
-Stir.
-Finish with a 2 dropper measures of spiced cherry bitters.
+Top off with cold seltzer and stir.